If these are questions that have been niggling at you, you have come to the right place.

 Score: Range of 0 to 60 in increments of 1.
 Maximum possible score: 51

-Any score upward of 49 is considered good.
+So, what should you aim to score?
+Upward of 49 is considered good.
 A score of 50 or 51 is what you should strive for.
-A typical student will require 100 to 125 hours of dedicated preparation to get a score of 49 or more in this section.
+100 to 125 hours of dedicated preparation will guarantee you a score of 49 or more in this section.

 Verbal Reasoning Section